christophersanborn/how.bitshares.works/docs/user_guide/ledger_nano.rst

 * **Middle Left**:  Here there are two tabs that show information about the selected account.
 After clicking "Refresh Balances," the Assets tab will populate with a list of assets (tokens) held by the account, and the History tab will populate with a list of recent transactions conducted by the account.

 * **Middle Right**:  Here are tabs where you can "do things."
-There is a tab for transfering tokens, a tab for querrying the Ledger Nano to determine what keys it manages, and a tab for Raw Transactions, which can be used for advanced purposes not covered by this tutorial.
+There is a tab for transferring tokens, a tab for querying the Ledger Nano to determine what keys it manages, and a tab for Raw Transactions, which can be used for advanced purposes not covered by this tutorial.

 * **Bottom**:  At the bottom is a status pane that will print messages informing you of how the app is interacting with the BitShares network and with the Ledger Nano hardware device.